konovic/lethal_company_modpack/README.md

 For stability purposes, it is highly recommended that everybody follow the manual installation.\
 I apologize for any inconvenience, and thank you for you understanding.

-#### A note about CustomSounds
-A minor technical detail is that r2modman was previously installing CustomSounds mods into legacy locations rather than the correct CustomSounds mod folder.\
-Despite being installed in the correct location now, there appears to be an occasional bug that requires the game to be loaded twice before the sounds start working.\
-This will not have any real impact on gameplay.

 ---
 ## Installation Instructions
 ### LETHAL COMPANY